DEEP-PolyU/NetBenchmark/README.md

    The learning method
 -  --task_method {task1,task2,task3}
    The evaluation method
--  --variable_name VARIABLE_NAME
+-  --cuda_device
-   The name of features in dataset
+   The number of cuda device
 -  --training_time TRAINING_TIME (default: 1.4)
    The total training time you want
--  --input_file INPUT_FILE
-   The input datasets you want
--  --tunning_method TUNNING_METHOD
+-  --tuning_method TUNNING_METHOD
    The method of parameter tuning.(now includes Random search and tpe search)

 An example